Towards Generalized Multi-stage Clustering: Multi-view Self-distillation: Conclusion

 In this paper, we propose a novel and flexible DistilMVC, which can handle all kinds of multi-view data to enable effective multi-view clustering.
 Based on a self-distilled architecture, DistilMVC can effectively alleviate false predictions caused by the overconfidence in pseudo-labels, and when combined with a feature learning method of different hierarchies of mutual information, it achieves SOTAs on eight datasets.
 Thus, it solves a persistent nuisance of MMVC: the pseudo-labels obtained by feature learning are not adequate for self-supervised signals.
 Such a unified framework will provide novel insight for the community to understand multi-view clustering.
 In the future, we plan to further explore the potential of our theory and framework for other multi-view learning tasks, such as incomplete multi-view clustering, cross-modal retrieval, and 3D reconstruction.

 \begin{IEEEbiography} [{ }]{Jiatai Wang} received M.S. degree from Inner Mongolia University of Technology, Hohhot, China.
-Recently, he is working as a visiting scholar and going to pursue his Ph.D degree at Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China.
+Recently, he is working as a visiting scholar and going to pursue his Ph.D degree at Nankai University, Tianjin, China.
 He has published several papers in high impact journals in computer vision field, such as IET computer vision.
 His interests are focused on unsupervised learning in CV field. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Zhiwei Xu} received the B.S. degree in 2002 from University of Electronic Science and Technology of China, Chengdu, China, and the Ph.D. degree in 2018 from Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China.
 He is an associate professor and M.S. supervisor of Inner Mongolia University of Technology, while working as an Adjunct Professor in Institute of computing, Chinese Academy of Sciences.
 From 2020 to 2021, he worked towards visiting post-doctoral in the Department of Electrical and Computer Engineering, State University of New York at Stony Brook, Stony Brook, NY.
 His research interests include in-network data compact representation, learning, and the related security and privacy problems. \end{IEEEbiography}